Unlisted Code Companies

 - the first person is an associate of a third person who is an associate of the other person (in both cases under any of paragraphs (a) to (d)) and the nature of the relationships between the first person, the third person, and the other person (or any of them) is such that, under the circumstances, the first person should be regarded as an associate of the other person.

-- Although it is only one part of the relationship between shareholders, a shareholders’ agreement may be a relevant factor as to whether association exists.
+Shareholder agreements - Although it is only one part of the relationship between shareholders, a shareholders’ agreement may be a relevant factor as to whether association exists.
 A shareholders’ agreement sets out rules and procedures for shareholders on matters relating to the company.

 - The Panel’s view on shareholders’ agreements is that the parties to those agreements may be associates for the purposes of the Code.
 Whether or not those parties are in fact associates will depend on the nature of the shareholders’ agreement and the surrounding circumstances.
 Accordingly, the Panel considers questions of association for these types of agreements on a case-by-case basis.
-Further guidance, of a general nature, is available in the Guidance Note on Control and Association, at section 7.
+Further guidance, of a general nature, is available in the Panel's Guidance Note on Control and Association, at section 7.

 -